ycfreeman/ycfreeman.com/app/_posts/2012-02-29-wow-recruitment-widget-not-dead.md

 <a href="http://wordpress.org/extend/plugins/wp-page-widget/screenshots/" rel="nofollow">http://wordpress.org/extend/plugins/wp-page-widget/screenshots/</a>

-I�m closing comments on this site, so if there�s any more issue/questions, feel free to open an issue on project site on github
+I'm closing comments on this site, so if there's any more issue/questions, feel free to open an issue on project site on github

-&nbsp;

 The widget hasn&#8217;t been updated for over a year but it is not dead!